- The best industrial intercom system is the ButterflyMX video intercom.

 When installed correctly and properly maintained, industrial intercom systems can last up to 20 years.

-An industrial intercom system is priced between $3,000 to $10,000, depending on the system.
+An industrial intercom system costs between $3,000 to $10,000, depending on the system.
 However, these costs do not include installation, maintenance, or software.

 Learn more about ButterflyMX: